cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/build-and-config/service-storage.md

 ## Adding simple storage volumes

 The `volumes` directive of the `service.yml` allows you to mount custom host folders inside your container.
 This is useful if you need to run a database service for instance, as data written to the local filesystem of your container will not be persisted between container instances.

 The **volumes** option is expressed as a comma separated list with the following form: `HOST_FOLDER:CONTAINER_FOLDER`.

 You can optionally add `ro` or `rw` to specify that the container can read/write to the host folder (the default is read/write).

+(Read [our guide to using service.yml](/maestro/how-to-guides/build-and-config/docker-service-configuration.html) for more help on customizing your service configuration.)

 ### Note